Derick-Zhang/mac-ssd-optimizer/README.md

 Caution:

- - This tool will report "segment fault", it's okay, just ignore.
+ - This tool will report "segment fault", but it's OK, just ignore.
  - (*)TRIM-tuning sometimes does not work, you should check it as this article say: http://www.cnbeta.com/articles/219752.htm (chinese)